bitwarden/contributing-docs/docs/getting-started/server/advanced-setup.md

 subscription.

-1. From the Bitwarden Portal, remove the organization/user gateway information and set their plan to "Free".
+1. From the Bitwarden Portal, remove the organization/user gateway information and set their plan to "Free"
-2. From the web client, add a new test payment method to the organization/user.
+2. From the web client, add a new test payment method to the organization/user
-3. Re-purchase the desired premium features as you would normally.
+3. Re-purchase the desired premium features as you would normally

 :::